Landeswasserversorgung/AutoQ4MS/README.md

 ---

-## References
+## References / How to cite

-For theoretical background and validation, please refer to the associated publication:
+For theoretical background and validation, please refer to the associated publication and cite it when using AutoQ4MS:
-> **Automated Near Real-Time QC for LC-HRMS**, https://doi.org/10.1002/rcm.70052
+> **Automated Near Real-Time QC for LC-HRMS**: https://doi.org/10.1002/rcm.70052